GDSC-ULM/IT-CODE-Challenge/README.md

 **Innovation:** The creativity of your solution, including any additional features like search functionality and pagination.

+**Code Readability and Efficiency:** The code you write will also be evaluated.

 ## <p id="submit">How to Submit?</p>

 Please submit the link to your GitHub repository and, if hosted, the website link using the following form: